Overview of Arizona Colleges & Schools

 Public Universities & Colleges

-There are eight public 4-year state universities and colleges in Arizona.
+There are zero public 4-year state universities and colleges in Arizona.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Arizona.

 Private Universities & Colleges

-In Arizona there are nineteen accredited private four-year colleges.
+In Arizona there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Arizona.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Arizona" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Arizona.